-This is a time of mixed emotions for most congregations.
-While there is often real sadness in losing a beloved Rector and perhaps even some hurt and confusion, there is also gratitude for faithful service, shared joy with the departing Rector in his/her new adventure, and anticipation (if not apprehension) regarding what lies ahead.
-Canon Nunez will sometimes arrange for an "exit interview" with the Rector who is leaving and is available for this same assessment overview with the Vestry.
+This is a time of mixed and varied emotions for most congregations.
+Losing a Rector often elicits a wide range of reactions: sorrow, grief and even some hurt and anger.
+There is also gratitude for vital ministry, real joy for his/her new adventure, and anticipation and apprehension regarding what lies ahead.
 The congregation will want to plan a celebration so that leave taking may be experienced fully by as many people as possible.
 Many congregations will want to give a special gift to the departing Rector and may want to give a gift from the church family rather than encouraging many gifts from individual members.
-A purse is often given.
+A financial gift or "purse" is often given.
 Please reference Appendix A.